fbrowther/Artificial_Neural_Network-to-Predict_Charity_Funding-/README.md

       (2) Feature extraction or feature engineering steps can be adopted to combine/improve the features that are being used to build the model.

-## Data Source:
-      Reduced dataset from Orinda Longitudinal Study of Myopia conducted by the US National Eye Institute